amirrajan/survivingtheappstore/manuscript/developer-logs.md

 to approach editors/reviewers read the chapter: How To Contact People That Can Help You

-#Nov 22, 2013: Pocket Gamers writes an Entry on A Dark Room
+#Day 170 - Nov 22, 2013: Pocket Gamers writes an Entry on A Dark Room

 I added "search on Google for any mention of A Dark Room" to my routine.
 I came accross this: